PeanutBase/PeanutbaseWebsite/README.md

 # PeanutbaseWebsite
-Repo to document and track issues pertaining to PeanutBase website.
+Repo to document and track issues pertaining to PeanutBase website (Arachis).